ortega-kb/qpay-mobile/README.md

 # qpay

-A smart application providing sexure and rapid payment by qr code for mobile wallets holders in Africa.
+A smart application providing secure and rapid payment by qr code for mobile wallets holders in Africa.

 ## Getting Started